romm/formz/Documentation/07-CheatSheets/HtmlCssCheatSheet.rst

 **Example of CSS:**

-In the example below, the block ``info-customer`` is hidden as long as the button “No” is no selected.
+In the example below, the block ``info-customer`` is hidden as long as the button “No” is not selected.
 It's the same as saying that it will be displayed only if the button “No” is selected.

 .. code-block:: css